The Other Guys (University of St Andrews): 2018

 In January 2018, the Guys toured North America for three weeks.
 Starting in New York city, they performed across the East Coast (Philadelphia, Pennsylvania; New Haven, Connecticut; Washington D.C.; Richmond, Virginia and Chapel Hill, North Carolina) and in Toronto, Canada.
 As part of this tour they sang with groups at Yale University, Georgetown University and the University of Richmond as well as at various schools and performance venues.

 In February they took part in the International Competition of Collegiate a Cappella and placed for the semi-finals in London.
 This took place in March 2018.
 On 4 July, the group released their new single, 24K Meghan (a parody of Bruno Mars' '24K Magic'), in honour of Meghan Markle and the 'special relationship' between the UK and US.

 Following a successful tour, the group recorded and filmed their Christmas single of Fairytale of New York, featuring Amelia Poole, alluding to the nostalgic emotions that inevitably manifest themselves around the Christmas season.

 2019

+The Other Guys performed the first concert at St Michael and All Angels in Winterbourne Earls in aid of the fund to restore the St Michael’s church bells.

 In December 2019, the group performed at Huawei's Charity Christmas Concert in support of the NSPCC.
 The group performed at the Royal Festival Hall, London alongside the Royal Philharmonic Orchestra and Russell Watson.
 In January 2020, the group embarked on their UK tour visiting cities across the country.